Damonlee92/Build_Your_Own_AI_Investor/README.md

 # Build_Your_Own_AI_Investor
 Build your own AI investor 2020.
 Track performance on www.valueinvestingai.com.
-Buy the book on Amazon for full walkthrough and instructions from basic Python to completion of a Machine Learning project.
+Buy the book on Amazon for full walkthrough and instructions from basic Python to completion of a Machine Learning project where you build your own AI Investor that picks stocks annually

 ## Who is this for?
 * To assist people who follow the book